pinot-contrib/pinot-docs/basics/indexing/README.md

 The inverted index provides good performance for most use cases, especially if your use case doesn't have a strict low latency requirement.

-You should start by using this, and if your queries aren't fast enough, switch to advanced indices like the sorted or star-sree index.
+You should start by using this, and if your queries aren't fast enough, switch to advanced indices like the sorted or star-tree index.